Italian Apple Crumb Cheesecake

 3. Freeze it for up to 3 months.
 Thaw in the refrigerator overnight before serving.

 Do you love cheesecake but sometimes find that one large cake is too big for you?
 These mini springform pans are perfect for individual cakes, cheesecakes, and quiches.
-The four little springform pans in this set are made of heavy-gauge steel for gentle, uniform heat distribution.
-Mini cheesecakes also make a unique dessert presentation for guests.
+The three little springform pans in this set are are perfect for creating mini cheesecakes, quiches, deep dish pizzas and more.

 HEART-SHAPED SPRINGFORM PAN